Ukraine rebels ignore Putin call to delay self-rule vote

 Artyom, a rebel at a roadblock in the rebel-held eastern town of Slaviansk, said of the referendum decision: "This is great news.
 We need to have our say."

-While many Russian speakers in Ukraine fear discrimination under the new leadership, the extent of support for the separatists, many of whom say their ultimate aim is to join Russia, is not so clear.
-Opinion polls say a majority wish to remain in Ukraine, but with a far greater degree of autonomy.
+While many Russian speakers in Ukraine fear discrimination under the new leadership, quite how many support the separatists, many of whom say their ultimate aim is to join Russia, is not so clear.
+Recent opinion polls say a majority wish to remain within Ukraine, but with a far greater degree of autonomy.

 Putin said his call for the vote's postponement would open the way to negotiations on cooling down a crisis that has led to dozens of deaths in clashes between troops and separatists in eastern Ukraine and rival groups in the southern port of Odessa.